 Questions about the health of your teeth?
 The experts at South University Dental are available to assist.

-o you have any teeth that need to be filled or older fillings that need to be checked on for strength?
+Connect with us If you are in Fargo, West Fargo, Horace, or the surrounding area and have a chipped tooth repaired, or have fillings that need to be checked on for strength.
 Are you already dealing with a tooth that has chipped?
 The professionals at South University Dental in Fargo are here to give you expert care and ensure your smile is at its best.
 If you’re searching for premium quality dental care in the Red River Valley, email our office or call (701) 232-8884.
 One of our friendly team members will happily help you schedule a convenient appointment time.